vapor-ware/synse-server/docs/source/running.rst

 But this won't do very much, since it will have no devices configured to issue commands to.
 To get Synse Server working with real or even emulated hardware, there is a bit of configuration that needs to be done.
-Below, there is a "Quick Start" approach to getting start with using Synse Server.
+Below, there is a "Quick Start" approach to getting started with using Synse Server.
 After, the "Detailed Start" covers a bit more detail all the ways in which Synse Server can be configured for running.

 Quick Start